88-degrees/Book-of-Changes/appendix01s1.md

 p.
 235

-4. 'It will be advantageous to cross the great stream:'--(the fifth line, representing the ruler,) is responded to by (the second, the central line of Khien, representing) Heaven.
+4. 'It will be advantageous to cross the great stream:'--(the fifth line, representing the ruler,) is responded to by (the second, the central line of [Qián(䷀)](./e4b9beqian.md), representing) Heaven.

 XXVII.